Skip to main content Skip to accessibility

 • the mother's surname as appears on her birth certificate or court registered Deed Poll

-• the registered father's surname as appears on his birth certificate or court registered Deed Poll
+• the registered father or second parent's surname as appears on their birth certificate or court registered Deed Poll

-• both the mother's surname and registered father's surname, also known as a double barrelling which uses both surnames together
+• both the mother's surname and the registered father or second parent's surname, also known as a double barrelling which uses both surnames together with or without a hyphen

 No other surname is permitted.